beyondthesoftware/website/content/november-renewals.md

 You’re headed into your first or second renewal season and want it to go smoother, faster, and with fewer headaches than last time.

-> To keep it tight and interactive, we’re capping registration at **10 companies**.
+To keep it tight and interactive, we’re capping registration at **10 companies**.
 If registration is full, join the waiting list.

 ---

 ## What you’ll get

-When you register, you’ll receive the full sprint syllabus, two action emails per week, and a complete **PDF playbook** with all resources used during the sprint.
+You’ll receive the full sprint syllabus up front, calendar invites for the group sessions and a link to schedule your 1:1, two action emails per week, and a complete **PDF playbook** with all resources used during the sprint.

 **Highlights**